Web Design Principles that Boost Conversion Rate and Usability

 principles of web design

+Below, we delve into eight key web design principles every business owner should understand.
 Do you know why some websites are more successful than others?
 Sure, it has a lot to do with the quality of the content or services, but web design also plays an important part.
-Here are nine web design principles every business owner should know.
+Here are eight web design principles every business owner should know.

 Visual hierarchy